Sheffield: Health and social care

 Sheffield Health and Social Care NHS Foundation Trust provides mental health services, services for people with learning disabilities, substance misuse services, long term neurological conditions, as well as a consortium of GP practises.
 The Sheffield Institute for Motor Neurone Disease (also known as Sheffield Institute for Translational Neuroscience – SITraN) has been developed by the University of Sheffield.

 Ambulances are provided by the Yorkshire Ambulance Service, which itself is an NHS trust.
 Fire services in Sheffield are provided by South Yorkshire Fire and Rescue Service.
 For the purposes of fire-fighting and rescue, Sheffield is divided into East and West sub-divisions.

+Services for social care are provided by Sheffield City Council.

+Crime and prevention

+Sheffield is policed by South Yorkshire Police (a territorial police force) whose headquarters are in the city.
+Sheffield constitutes one of its four District commands (Barnsley, Doncaster and Rotherham being the other three).
+The force polices an area of approximately 1554 km2 and is the 13th-largest force in England, Wales and Northern Ireland.
+Oversight of South Yorkshire Police is conducted by the Police and Crime Commissioner, Alan Billings.